globus/static-data-portal/README.md

 ### `content` Directory

-A end-user provided `content` directory can be defined to provide MDX files that will be added as `pages` in the Next.js project.
+An end-user provided `content` directory can be defined to provide Markdown (or MDX) files that will be added as `pages` in the Next.js project.
 This allows for the end-user to provide custom pages without modifying the core project (via `overrides`).
 This also allows us to provide backwards compatibility should we decide to move away from Next.js in the future.